-Long gone are the days when the world was dependent on non-portable devices for Social Media.
-No more meetings in the village square, simply following the latest gossip spread from person to person or sitting down to our massive CPUs and first generation computers.
-Now we are continuously online thanks to our laptops and smart phones.
+Long gone are the days when the world was dependent on non-portable devices for social media.
+No more attending meetings in the town square, following the latest gossip spread from person to person, or sitting down to our massive CPUs and first-generation computers.
+Now, we are continuously online thanks to our laptops and smart phones.
 In fact, so much so that some of us even wake up in the middle of the night to check or update our dream status.

-When Microsoft launched Kinect there was a lot of focus placed on engagement with a multitude of road shows spread out across the world showcasing and videos promoted on their website and Facebook page.
+When Microsoft launched Kinect there was a lot of focus placed on engagement with a multitude of road shows spread out across the world showcasing and the videos promoted on their website and Facebook page.
 What happened next was almost predictable and deemed the fastest-selling consumer device after just 3 months post launch.
-It didn’t take more than a simple scan through the media to show that the go-to-market plan was very well designed to engage with the customer and use the influencer to make it viral using social media channels.
+It didn’t take more than a simple scan through the media to show that the go-to-market plan was very well designed to engage with the customer and use influencers to make it go viral on social media.